yogesh001-gif/ai-finance-advisor/README.md

 ---

 **Note**: This application is for educational and personal use.
+AI advice is powered by Google Gemini API.
 Always consult with qualified financial advisors for major financial decisions.